FIP in cats

 FIP Vaccine

-There is a FIP vaccine (Primucell© FIP, Pfizer Animal Health) available that is controversial.
-The FIP vaccine available is an intranasal vaccine (liquid drops that go in the nose).
+There is a FIP vaccine (Primucell© FIP, Pfizer Animal Health) available, which has met with some controversy.
+It is an intranasal vaccine (liquid drops that go in the nose).
 The virus in the vaccine replicates in the nose and does not cause a generalized infection.

 The vaccine is not recommended for kittens under the age of 16 weeks.
 When used, it is given once with recommended annual re-vaccinations.
 The vaccine is not effective if a cat has already been exposed to coronavirus.
 Therefore, antibody testing is recommended prior to vaccination.
 The vaccine creates positive antibody titers.